Using Chains with Coverage

 7. Click OK to close the Select Object dialog box.

-Choosing the Chain object's second connection
+Choosing the Chain's second connection

 1. Select the first connection in the Connections list.